 What Kind of Goat?
 There are six common dairy breeds here in the US and several meat-type breeds.
 Any type of goat can be trained to pack, you just have to decide on what type of goat will fit your needs.
 The final judgement as to which breed is best will be the one you have and love.
 A pack goat can be any breed or cross-breed of goat.
 All the breeds have different personalities and different physical characteristics.
 If you are interested you should check out as many breeds as possible before making your purchase.
 A good pack goat needs to have long, good, strong legs.
 Personality is a major component of a good pack goat.
 A good temperament makes up for a lot of size faults with a pack goat.
 Our Ober Taz was one of our smallest goats, but he had endurance and "heart" to spare on long treks.
 Like the energizer rabbit.
 It is not recommended to take any fertile (able to reproduce) goat into the wilderness.
 Most pack goats are wethers (neutered males) because they tend to get larger than the females and do not have the odor and behavior problems of bucks.
 Does are not recommended as pack animals due to udder chaffing and that the udder may snag on brush and harm the goat.
 [We have had a high success rate with goats of indeterminate breeding.
-Cross-breeds tend to exhibit the best of each breed.]Alpines The French-Alpine is a breed of goat that originated in the Alps.
-The goats of Alpine type that were brought to the United States from France where they had been selected for much greater uniformity, size, and production than was true of the goats that were taken from Switzerland to France.
+Cross-breeds tend to exhibit the best of each breed.]Alpines The Alpine is a breed of goat that originated in the Alps.
+The goats of Alpine type that were brought to the United States where they have been selected for much greater uniformity, size, and production.
 Alpine goats can come in any color, their ears are upright and they are an alert.
 They are a medium to large breed.
 Color is of little significance to the packer, but to the breeder it is important because the prettier ones tend to sale first.
 Alpines are hardy, adaptable animals that thrive in any climate while maintaining good health.
 They are very agile on rocks and very friendly.
 Weak pasterns occur in some bloodlines, but seldom affect an exercised wether.
 They train easily and are very in tune to the people with whom they work.
 Watching for slight movements or gestures, even making eye contact with humans, traits not as common in other breeds.
 Docile and friendly, but with instincts running at high gear.
 Only Toggs are as (or more) alert on the trail.
 An older, experienced Alpine can be surprisingly trail wise, remembering the exact lay of a trail it's been on before, even when the trail is covered by a foot of snow, or remembering significant details about a route off the trail; even with years between times on the trail.
 Any experienced goat can develop this sense, but Alpines seem to be the most adept at it.
 LaManchas Our LaManchas have, perhaps, the most obscure history of any of the popular breeds.
 References were made to short-eared goats as far back as ancient Persia.
 The exact background is as yet, however, unknown.
 As the Spanish missionaries were colonizing California, they brought with them a short-eared breed of goat suitable for either milk or meat production.
 If not true LaMancha's, these animals were very close to them.
 This strain is usually thought to be the forerunner of our present LaMancha.
 In more recent history, a crate of the short-eared goats was sent to the Paris World's Fair for exhibition (1904).
 The inscription was unclear, but the words, "LaMancha, Cordoba, Spain," were easily read.
 The name "LaMancha" stuck and became the accepted term for the American version as well.
 Phoebe Wilhelm is reported to be the first to establish a herd comprised of Lamanchas.
 She owned approximately 125 in the 1920's.
 As few true-type bucks were available, those of the other breeds were used to propagate the race.
 Even after years of hybridization, however, the true LaMancha characteristics continue to dominate.
 LaMancha goats can come in any color.
 Their ears must be 2 inches or smaller to conform to their breed standard.
 They are a hearty sturdy breed of medium size that are very people orientated.
 Horns are of a lighter brown or black, and smallish, tending to curl back more like the Big-Horn sheep as the animal ages.
 LaManchas are one of the most consistently lovable and agreeable of all the breeds for a pack goat.
 Bonding with humans is exceptional.
 LaManchas will follow you anywhere and therefore are a little easier to train.
 (In fact the term “underfoot” fits them well.)
 They are possibly the most intelligent breed.
 You have to experience the LaMancha to fully appreciate them.
 [We have loved our Munchy's and Munchy mixes.
 "In Trouble" is another term that they wear well.
 These boys are the first to cross the camp line and enter tents, check out the fire, investigate the gear and so on.
 The LaMancha breeder we acquired Star from told us a good axiom: “You will either have to love them, or you will hate them; Munchy's do not allow a middle ground.”]

 Nubians (correct Registry Name: Anglo-Nubian)